-This policy is intended to carry out LUPA's responsibilities for all research including, but not limited to, federal, state, local and private grant opportunities.
-This policy applies to allegations of research misconduct (fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results) involving:
+This policy is intended to carry out Lincoln University's responsibilities for all research and related activities - including, but not limited to, federal, state, local and private grant, contract, and cooperative agreement opportunities.
+This policy applies to possible allegations of research misconduct (to include "fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results (https://ori.hhs.gov/sites/default/files/42\cfr\parts\50\and\93\2005.pdf) involving the following:

-- A person who, at the time of the alleged research misconduct, was employed by, was an agent of, or was affiliated by contract or agreement with this institution; and - Biomedical or behavioral research, research training, or activities related to that research or research training, such as the (1) operation of tissue and data banks and the dissemination of research information, (2) applications or proposals for support for biomedical or behavioral research, research training, or activities related to that research or research training, or (3) plagiarism of research records produced in the course of supported research, research training, or activities related to that research or research training.
+- A person who, at the time of the alleged research misconduct, was employed by, was an agent of, or was affiliated by contract or agreement with Lincoln University; and - Biomedical or behavioral research, research training or activities related to that research or research training, such as the (1) operation of tissue and data banks and the dissemination of research information, (2) applications or proposals for support for biomedical or behavioral research, research training or activities related to that research or research training, or (3) plagiarism of research records produced in the course of supported research, research training or activities related to that research or research training.
 This includes any research proposed, performed, reviewed, or reported, or any research record generated from that research, regardless of whether an application or proposal for funds resulted in a grant, contract, cooperative agreement, or other form of support.

-This policy and the associated procedures do not apply to authorship or collaboration disputes and apply only to allegations of research misconduct.
+NOTE: This policy and the associated procedures do not apply to authorship or collaboration disputes and apply only to allegations of research misconduct.